stevelacey/sfOrmBreadcrumbsPlugin/README.md

     * What if you are in a `sfDoctrineRoute` rule action and you want to point your breadcrumb to a rule for another model object?
 Let's take a look at the second `permalink` breadcrumb:

-            - { name: %Post%, route: post_show, model: true, subobject: Post }
+            - { name: %Post%, route: post_show, model: true, object: Post }

      Now, my current routing rule is this one: